8. Banff (BC, Canada)

 Banff offers lots of activities but we confined our energies to prowling the town, assisted by our complimentary hop-on-hop-off bus vouchers.
 As stunningly different as the landscape was from anything I’d seen in Australia there was also something homey and familiar about the place.
 My repetitive “I reckon I could live here” probably wore thin before we left the country and of course I’d never been through an Alberta winter, but I really did fall in love with it all… and anyway there’s nothing so cold a whiskey and a fireplace can’t fix.
 It was fresh but not freezing and as long as the specialty tea shops, cafés, museums and art galleries kept dragging us in off the streets we didn’t feel the chill.
 The towering Sulphur Mountain looked a little nippier but was the obvious choice for this very significant drop.

 October 10 wasn’t only our 14th wedding anniversary but also Alyssa’s 42nd birthday and the perfect date to take the gondola up there and do the deed.
-At 2,451 metres Sulphur will – unless I eventually do get to Bhutan – be Brian’s highest resting place.
+At 2,451 metres Sulphur will – unless I eventually do get to Bhutan and Quito – be Brian’s highest resting place.
 The ridge along the summit has views up and down the Bow Valley, and from the boardwalk along the north side to the top of Sanson’s Peak you are treated to a panorama of six mountain ranges.
 Our boy might not be on the top of the world there but it sure felt like it.

 The walk to the Peak and back was not rigorous but fired up my renowned appetite.
 With lunch, taking photos, spotting chipmunks, poking round the gift shop and… let’s just say I’m all about distraction and by the time we were halfway back down the mountain I still hadn’t remembered our mission.
 Fortunately Alyssa stayed on point but as we hastily sprinkled Brian from the capsule’s window we discovered damp air is not conducive to a good scatter.
 Instead of whirling blissfully out over the firs below the man just clumped in stubborn blobs against the paintwork.
 He obviously wanted to keep riding the gondola and would do so until rain or gravity swept him off.